 - Its free trial is generous: you can try out all its features free for 30 days without the need to enter credit card details.

-- The Marketing Automation functionality sets it apart.
+- The Marketing Automation functionality sets it apart from many similar products.

 - Support is comprehensive and includes phone support.